Synthetixio/perps-keepers/README.md

 **Welcome to perps-keepers!**

 > **Note**
-> PLEASE USE THIS REPOSITORY AS AN EXAMPLE TO BUILD YOUR OWN KEEPER.
+> PLEASE _ONLY_ USE THIS REPOSITORY AS AN EXAMPLE TO BUILD YOUR OWN KEEPER.

 This repository houses Synthetix Perps keepers to maintain the health and provide a better UX for traders on frontends such as Kwenta and Decentrex. `perps-keepers` provides 3 main functions.
 These include: